c4v4/cft/README.md

     };
 ```

-- `cols`: it contains a sparse "column-major" representation of the constraint matrix, where each column in placed one after the other in a single `std::vector`, and a second vector contains the begin and end indexes of each column.
+- `cols`: it contains a sparse "column-major" view of the constraint matrix, where each sparse-column in placed one after the other in a single `std::vector`, and a second vector contains the begin and end indexes of each column in the vector.

-- `row`: the same could be done to store the rows, however, since the "row-major" view is used less frequently in the algorithm and since we assume that the number of column is way larger than the number of rows, a vector of vector of indixes is used instead, since it is
-simpler to manage and do not noticeable overhead.
+- `row`: the same could be done for storing rows, however, since the "row-major" view is used less frequently and since we assume that the number of columns is way larger than the number of rows, a vector of vectors of indexes is used instead, since it is simpler to manage and does not add a noticeable overhead.

-- `costs`: a vector containing the columns costs.
+- `costs`: a vector containing the cost for each column.

-Here an example of how to build a dummy instance:
+Here's an example of how to build a dummy instance:
 ```cpp
     auto inst = cft::Instance();